diandrarad/diandrarad.github.io/README.md

 ## Features
 - **Navigation**: Users can navigate through different sections of the website using the navigation bar.
-- **Home**: Provides a brief introduction about Diandra, her interests, and her journey as a recent computer science graduate.
+- **Home**: Provides a brief introduction about me, and my interests journey.
-- **About**: Offers more detailed information about Diandra's background, skills, and interests.
+- **About**: Offers more detailed information about my background, skills, and interests.
-- **Portfolio**: Showcases a collection of Diandra's projects, including descriptions and links to demo videos, GitHub repositories, and live websites where applicable.
+- **Portfolio**: Showcases a collection of my projects, including descriptions and links to demo videos, GitHub repositories, and live websites where applicable.
-- **Blog**: Contains blog posts written by Diandra, sharing her thoughts, experiences, and progress updates on various topics.
+- **Blog**: Contains blog posts written by me, sharing my thoughts, experiences, and progress updates on various topics.
 - **Responsive Design**: The website is designed to be responsive, ensuring a consistent user experience across different devices.

 ## Contact